enactjs/cli/template/README.md

-This project was bootstrapped with [enact-dev](https://github.com/enyojs/enact-dev).
+This project was bootstrapped with [@enact/cli](https://github.com/enyojs/enact-cli).

 Below you will find some information on how to perform common tasks.
-You can find the most recent version of this guide [here](https://github.com/enyojs/enact-dev/blob/master/global-cli/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/enyojs/enact-cli/blob/master/template/README.md).
+Additional documentation on @enact/cli can be found [here](https://github.com/enyojs/enact-cli/blob/master/docs/index.md).

 ## Folder Structure